usf-n-720/usf-n-720.github.io/Assignment-3.md

 7. What is the process for training users?
 8. Will users be able to use this from personal devices?
 Mobile phones, tablets, laptops?

+That said, you should address the following points **at a minimum**.

+1. Describe the clinical or business need underlying your CDS tool
+2. Describe your CDS tool and how it will help improve the decision-making process
+3. Review the 5 components of CDS (page 39 of the slides) and discuss each in the context of your project
+4. Focus on your implementation topic of interest and work through it.
+Your goal should be to effectively and adequately address that particular issue.
+In other words, as the head informatcist on your implementation team, I should feel comfortable starting on the project and believe that we have an successful plan in place

 The assigned reading and optional readings should give you a general starting point.
 There are additional chapters of Greenes that I can make available if